 If you can convey to customers within 5-10 seconds what the benefits of engaging with you will be, you’re far more likely to achieve a successful response rate for your marketing efforts, no matter where you are engaging them.

 It’s also crucial to understand the challenges of text message marketing before you implement it.

 SMS messages have character limits, so you need to think about how to communicate your message in 160 characters or less – this requires some linguistic skill!
 If your content is longer than this, your message may be broken up and delivered in the wrong sequence.

 Additionally, while there are newer, more visual ways of messaging, not all phones are equipped to receive complex graphics or videos.
-With this in mind, if your campaign involves rich media messaging, you need to ensure there is a fallback option programmed in that effectively conveys your message to phones that can only receive text-based content.
+With this in mind, if your campaign involves RCS, you need to ensure there is a fallback option programmed in that effectively conveys your message to phones that can only receive text-based content.

 If you are looking to integrate text messaging into your marketing and customer engagement strategy, it’s important to find the right vendor who can provide a powerful suite of APIs.

 This allows for a more seamless integration experience and requires less reliance on your company’s internal IT resources.
 It’s also best to work with a provider whose engineering team can deploy those integrations with minimal disruption.

 Soprano Design has a suite of APIs that allow for faster integration by using one unified API platform.
 Soprano also has a range of powerful low-code APIs, which are ideal for businesses looking to develop custom solutions or enhance existing software with mobile messaging functionality.